englercj/harvest-engine/docs/schema_binary_format.md

 # Harvest Schema - Binary Format Spec

-Based on the encoding format of [Cap'n Proto](https://capnproto.org/encoding.html).
+Originally based on the encoding format of [Cap'n Proto](https://capnproto.org/encoding.html).

 This serves as both the transmission and in-memory format for Harvest Schema objects.